 8. They came to understand that when a team, or athlete or anyone focuses on “winning” rather than learning the building blocks of any sport, skill or job, victory is constructed on a flimsy platform.

 9. They learned to ignore the misguided exhortations of parents, including their own, shrieking from the sidelines.
 Putting your head down and doing what you have prepared for, without distractions from those who know less than they think, is a lifelong lesson.

 10. I could never have guessed how they would come to love the camaraderie of their teams.
 Sports at every level brought them friends from every background and nationality, with wide-ranging views and life experiences.
 In the middle and high school years, teams transcended friend groups and cliques, counteracting some of the social challenges of those years.
 They learned that common ground and a shared interest is a more powerful force than superficial differences.

-11. They now understand time spent in any intense shared experience with others creates crystal clear and cherished memories that are forever preserved like fossils in amber.
+11. They now understand time spent in any intense shared experience with others creates crystal clear and cherished memories that are forever preserved.

-12. They came to understand that winning is certainly more fun than losing, but that it has absolutely no impact on how much they enjoyed or learned from any given sport, team or coach.
+12. They came to understand that winning is certainly more fun than losing, but that it has absolutely no impact on how much they enjoyed or learned from any given sport, team, or coach.

-13. They learned that many people can teach the rules and techniques of a game but that truly wonderful coaches model sportsmanship, create a true sense of team or convey the love of a sport that becomes infectious.
+13. They learned that many people can teach the rules and techniques of a game but that truly wonderful coaches model sportsmanship, create a true sense of team, or convey the love of a sport that becomes infectious.

-14. They learned that failure is just a way station and that anyone one day or any one game is only that.
+14. They learned that failure is just a way station and that any one day or any one game is only that.
 And that sports, like becoming good at anything, is about days and weeks and then many years of first progressing and then regressing and then, with effort, moving forward again.

 You Might Also Want to Read: